wlmac/mobile/README.md

 1. Install latest deps
     1. Use npm install --legacy-peer-deps --include-dev
 2. Check for updates
-    1. Before you do anything, ensure you are up to date with remote and the dependencies are up to date
+    1. Before you do anything, ensure you are up-to-date with remote and the dependencies are up-to-date
     2. Outdated dep check: npm outdated
     3. Update deps command: npm update --legacy-peer-deps --include-dev -- save --save-dev
 3. Branch